 - Launching the MVP from scratch

-More modules have already been added, customer feedback has been integrated, and there’s a fast-moving product roadmap bringing more relief to stressed-out organisations.
-Thanks to Keepabl, data protection and GDPR compliance becomes a breeze.
+More modules have already been added, customer feedback has been integrated, and there’s a fast-moving product roadmap bringing more relief to stressed-out organizations.
+Thanks to Keepabl, data protection, and GDPR compliance becomes a breeze.